 When I asked Dr. Adams about these trends that I perceived she responded, “There is a story out there…suggesting that women are now going to come in and solve all of the womens problems…which is problematic in some sense because that means that there is no responsibility.”

-Dr. Adams is an expert in data analysisation in her academic career - until there is transparent data from a concrete methodology the idea that women will come in and solve womens inequality in art may just be ‘a nice story.’
+Dr. Adams is an expert in data analysisation in her academic career - until there is transparent data from a concrete methodology the idea that women will come in and solve womens inequality in art may just be, as she puts it, ‘a nice story.’

-This is a logical answer, but made me wonder, how are young women in art navigating through this world of gender inequality?
+This is made me question, how are young women in art navigating through this world of gender inequality?

 On Changing The Narrative

 Female art collectors have a specefic relationship to gendering within the art world.
 By profession, art collectors have power to control a narrative.
-So how do women navigate this power in an art world that undervalues and underrepresents womens work?
+So how do women navigate this power in a world that undervalues and underrepresents womens work?

 “Access doesn’t just validate the work; it creates visibility and shapes what gets historicised.”